meowyih/jsonw/README.md

 # Memory leak detection

-In _jsonw.hpp_, line#19, there is a macro named OCTILLION_JSONW_ENABLE_MEMORY_LEAK_DETECTION.
+In _jsonw.hpp_, line#19, there is a macro named `OCTILLION_JSONW_ENABLE_MEMORY_LEAK_DETECTION`.

 If you enable it, JsonW will keep track of all the new/delete function call for JsonW class.
-Then show the memory leak report by calling octillion::JsonW::memory_leak_detect_result() static function.
-There is a mutex lock during the detection.
+Then show the memory leak report by calling `octillion::JsonW::memory_leak_detect_result()` static function.
+There is a mutex lock involved during the detection.
 Do not enable this macro unless you really want to check the memory leak.

 # Known issues and TODO